Web Therapy (TV series)

-Web Therapy is an American comedy series that premiered on Showtime on July 19, 2011.
+Web Therapy is an American comedy television series that premiered on Showtime on July 19, 2011.
 It is based on the web series of the same name and stars Lisa Kudrow as Fiona Wallice, a therapist who works with patients over the Internet.

 Web Therapy initially received mixed reviews from critics but has since received more positive reviews, with many critics praising Kudrow's performance.

 On August 11, 2015, Showtime cancelled the series after four seasons.